+For his doctorate, Prüfer was examined on 28 April 1921.
+The mathematics oral was conducted by Issai Schur and Erhard Schmidt who, respectively, evaluated Prüfer as very good and as excellent.
+He was also examined in theoretical physics by Max Planck who rated his performance as excellent.
 Prüfer wrote his doctoral thesis on abelian groups, the topic for which he is best remembered today.
-His thesis entitled Unendliche Abelsche Gruppen von Elementen endlicher Ordnung (Infinite abelian groups of elements of finite order) was submitted to the University of Berlin in 1921 and after he was examined by Schur and Schmidt he was awarded the degree on 13 October of that year.
-It is worth noting that the results that Prüfer proved in this work are all stated in terms of countable groups although they hold for groups of arbitrary cardinality.
+His thesis entitled Unendliche Abelsche Gruppen von Elementen endlicher Ordnung was submitted to the University of Berlin in 1921 and after he was examined by Issai Schur and Erhard Schmidt he was awarded the degree on 13 October of that year.
+The thesis was rated 'opus valde laudabile', very praiseworthy work, as indeed it was.
+It is worth noting that the results that Prüfer proved in this work are all stated in terms of countable abelian groups although they hold for abelian groups of arbitrary cardinality.
 The reason for restricting the results in that way was that cardinals greater than countable were not accepted by all mathematicians at that time.

 Article by: J J O'Connor and E F Robertson